Welcome, Guest. Please login or register.

 Is it possible to get my picture changed in AMP?

 Of course, just drop us an e-mail with your scanned picture(s) as attachment.
-Make sure to send them in the standard formats and not as RAW or TIF.

 What is the format of the scanned pictures?